Human intelligence

 Human intelligence is the intellectual capability of humans, which is marked by complex cognitive feats and high levels of motivation and self-awareness.
 Using their intelligence, humans are able to learn, form concepts, understand, and apply logic and reason.
 Human intelligence is also thought to encompass their capacities to recognize patterns, plan, innovate, solve problems, make decisions, retain information, and use language to communicate.

 There are conflicting ideas about how intelligence should be conceptualized and measured.
-In psychometrics, human intelligence is commonly assessed by intelligence quotient (IQ) tests, although the validity of these tests is disputed.
+In psychometrics, human intelligence is assessed by intelligence quotient (IQ) tests.
 Several subcategories of intelligence, such as emotional intelligence and social intelligence, have been proposed, and there remains significant debate as to whether these represent distinct forms of intelligence.

 There is also ongoing debate regarding how an individual's level of intelligence is formed, ranging from the idea that intelligence is fixed at birth to the idea that it is malleable and can change depending on a person's mindset and efforts.

-History

 Psychologists such as Thomas Suddendorf argue we can learn about human intelligence by studying close relatives like primates.
-We can also get insights into the evolution of human brain by comparing the human brain with that of other organisms which in turn can offer insights into evolution of human intelligence.